An Online Orientation to Research Course for SVSM Students

 Research Prep learning content is designed for students meeting the academic requirements for SVSM.

-All accepting SVSM finalists and alternates who become finalists are automatically enrolled in an RP “June” section.
+All accepting SVSM finalists and alternates who become finalists are automatically enrolled in a RP “June” section.

 Those who remain an alternate are eligible for RP, since learning in this course is applicable beyond SVSM, but they will need to request enrollment in RP using the form provided in the How to Enroll in RP information below.

-Finalists or alternates interested in the “May” section of RP, rather than “June,” should view the How to Enroll in RP information below.
+Finalists or alternates interested in the “May” section of RP, rather than “June,” should view the How to Enroll in RP information below, and submit the May request form.

 Format & Commitment